 The Lord’s Supper is celebrated weekly (Acts 20:7; 1 Cor.
 11:20) because we believe that word and sacrament go together for the benefit of God’s people.
 Anyone who believes the gospel, has been baptized, is a member in good standing of a Bible believing church, and desires to live a holy life may participate in the sacrament.
 Click here for a Sample of the Lord’s Supper insert.

-The teachings of our historical tradition [Link to DPW] best represent a Biblical worship that communicates love for God and neighbor.
+The teachings of our historical tradition [click here for link to Directory for the Public Worship of God] best represent a Biblical worship that communicates love for God and neighbor.